88-degrees/Book-of-Changes/e4b8b0feng.md

 ###### p.
 184

-4.<a name="55.4"></a> The fourth NINE, undivided, shows its subject in a tent so large and thick that at midday he can see from it the constellation of the **Bushel**.
+4.<a name="55.4"></a> The fourth NINE, undivided, shows its subject in a tent so large and thick that at midday he can see from it the constellation of the [Bushel](https://everything2.com/title/Northern+Bushel).
 But he meets with the subject of the (first) line, undivided like himself.
 There will be good fortune.

 > **䷶** changing to [**䷣**](e6988ee5a4b7mingyi.md#36.4)